May 29 - June 21, 2026

 Director

 Brandon Weinbrenner is the Alley’s Associate Artistic Director.
-At the Alley he has directed Noises Off, Clue, Dead Man’s Cell Phone, Sherlock Holmes and The Case of the Jersey Lily, The Nerd, Doris Baizely’s A Christmas Carol, Fully Committed, The Humans, Venus in Fur, and several workshops and readings as part of Alley All New.
+At the Alley he has directed Seared, Noises Off, Clue, Dead Man’s Cell Phone, Sherlock Holmes and The Case of the Jersey Lily, The Nerd, Doris Baizely’s A Christmas Carol, Fully Committed, The Humans, Venus in Fur, and several workshops and readings as part of Alley All New.
 Around town he has directed The Children and The Royale at Rec Room Arts, Fool for Love at The Landing Theatre Co, Stage Kiss at 4th Wall Theatre Company, Buyer & Cellar and Native Gardens at Main Street Theater, and multiple shows at the University of Houston.
 Brandon is a graduate of the University of Minnesota/ Guthrie Theater BFA Acting Training Program.